Stoke Ferry

+The village

-It covers an area of 9.15 km2 and had a population of 896 in 358 households as of the 2001 UK Census, the population increasing to 1,020 at the 2011 UK Census.
+Stoke Ferry covers an area of 9.15 km2 and had a population of 896 in 358 households as of the 2001 UK Census, the population increasing to 1,020 at the 2011 UK Census.

 For the purposes of local government, it falls within the district of King's Lynn and West Norfolk.

 All Saints' Church, a Grade II listed building, was rebuilt by William Donthorn.
 It is no longer used for church services and was owned by Kit Hesketh-Harvey until his death in 2023.
+Stoke Ferry Windmill was built in the 1860s.
+It worked until the 1930s, then became derelict.
+It was converted to a restaurant in 1980, then to residential use in 1986, retaining most of its machinery.

 The village has many small businesses such as two takeaway shops, a hairdresser, wood yard, DIY hardware shop & metalworks workshop, funeral directors, and a corner shop.
 There is also a thriving community-owned pub, The Blue Bell Pub-Cafe which was bought by the local community on 30 June 2021 and, after extensive refurbishment reopened on 4 June 2022.
 Stoke Ferry Hall is a Grade II* listed building.